SThornewillvE/Pet-Project---Python-Linear-Solver/README.md

 ## File Descriptions

 * solver.xlsx - contains a dummy problem to be solved
-* dat/ - folder containing any data used by python to solve the linear optimisation
 * solver.ipynb - Python Notebook containing explanation for the implementation of the linear optimiser

 ## Project Requirements